ITHIM/TravelSurveyPreprocessing/Protocol/Protocol.md

 | 1-1-2 | Bus | 17.5 | 1-1 | Metro | 47 | 1 | male | 35 |
 | 1-1-3 | Metro | 17.5 | 1-1 | Metro | 47 | 1 | male | 35 |
 | 1-1-4 | Walk | 7 | 1-1 | metro | 47 | 1 | male | 35 |

-Note the difference between both approaches, the first scenario looks more realistic than the second one, because it is very unlikely that a person, Paul in this case, would spend the same number of minutes in each stage.
-Also note that in the second approach the duration in walking stages is almost twice than in the original, implying that he is doing more physical activity.

 _Table 4.
 Estimation of stage duration dividing equally and without walking stages_